 Matahi decided to carve a likeness of Ngatoroirangi, a visionary Māori navigator who guided the Tūwharetoa and Te Arawa tribes to the Taupō area over a thousand years ago.
 In recognition of the cross-cultural nature of New Zealand, Matahi carved two smaller figures of Celtic design, which depict the south wind and Ngatoroirangi stopping the south wind from freezing him.

 The main carving is over 10 metres high and took four summers to complete.
-The artwork is Matahi's gift to Taupo.
-He and four assistants took no payment other than small change donations from local bar patrons to cover the cost of the scaffolding.
+The artwork is Matahi's gift to Taupō.
+He and four assistants, Te Miringa Hohaia, Steve Myhre, Dave Hegglun and cousin Jono Randell, took no payment other than small change donations from local bar patrons to cover the cost of the scaffolding.